JordanEvans/Diego/README.md

 Diego uses The Double Cap Method.
 Hold down the Shift Key and press the character of the word you are looking for 2 times.
 Keep pressing the first letter of the word with the shift down to cycle through candidates.
 There are three things that auto-complete in Diego: Character Names and for screenplays Locations and Times.

+<b>Spelling Completion</b>

+To get help spelling a word, type as much of the word as you can and press the tab button.
+Hit space it you find word.
+Hit backspace to reset spelling completion.

 <i>Characters in current scene are listed first.
 Character in rest of story follow in completion list.</i>

 <b>Rename Story/Save As</b>